 - 10 days have passed since their first positive COVID-19 diagnostic test; or

-- they receive negative results of a Food and Drug Administration emergency use authorized molecular assay for detection of SARS-CoV-2 RNA from at least two consecutive respiratory specimens collected more than 24 hours part.
+- they receive negative results of a Food and Drug Administration emergency use authorized molecular assay for detection of SARS-CoV-2 RNA from at least two consecutive respiratory specimens collected more than 24 hours apart.

 The agency also updated guidance for discontinuation of isolation for people with COVID-19 who are not in health care settings.
 Symptomatic patients should follow the symptom-based strategy and discontinue isolation if: